CristianGTrandafir/SetTheoryDSL/README.md

 ////////////////*How to set up*///////////////

-Write import SetTheory.ArithExp.* at the top of your program.
+Type "import SetTheory.ArithExp.*" at the top of your program.
-This will give you access to all the commands.
+This will give you access to all of the commands.

 ////////////////*How the commands work*///////////////